Research & Publications

 Research Articles

-Coninx, S. & Stilwell, P. (under review): Chronic Pain, Enactivism, & the Challenges of Integration Pre-Print
+Coninx, S. & Stilwell, P. (forthcoming) Chronic Pain, Enactivism, & the Challenges of Integration.
+In M.-O. Casper & G. F. Artese (eds.)
+Methodology of Situated Cognition Research.
+Springer.

-Stilwell, P. & Coninx, S. (2021).
-A New Paradigm to Understand Pain.
+Stilwell, P. & Coninx, S. (2021) A New Paradigm to Understand Pain.
 IAI News.
-Blog Post Draft
+Post Draft

 III.
 Folk Concept of Pain